Lorti/manu.ninja/_posts/2016-12-15-lightweight-testing-of-front-end-npm-packages.md

 ---
 layout: post
 title:  Lightweight Testing of Front-End npm Packages
-date:   2016-12-14
+date:   2016-12-15
 categories: coding
 sharing: true
 thumbnail: /images/form-tracking-test-results.png
 ---

-1. Zeiten kontrollieren
-2. Pronomen kontrollieren
-3. Korrekturlesen

-This tutorial explains using npm for front-end JavaScript package management and writing lightweight automated tests with Browserify, Tape and Sinon.
+This tutorial explains using npm for front-end JavaScript package management and writing lightweight automated tests with Browserify, tape and Sinon.
 It also features transpiling with Babel, handling npm hooks and using npm privately without publishing your package.

 ## Using npm for Front-End JavaScript